 The largest single difference is that in spatial ability; the mental manipulation of figures in two or more dimensions.
 The difference varies from .3 to .5 σ.
 Studies link this difference to prenatal testosterone levels.
 A sex difference in spatial ability is also found in some animals, which suggests it is a more general biological phenomenon that predates the human genus.

-Then there is a difference in numerical ability (except for simple arithmetic) of .1 to .25 σ and as already said, in both spatial and numerical ability there is also a large difference in variance, favouring males.
+Then there is a difference in numerical ability (except for simple arithmetic) of .1 to .25 σ and as already said, in both spatial and numerical ability there is also a large difference in variance, favoring males.
 When spatial and numerical ability (especially mathematics) are combined, the mean sex difference becomes much greater still than are the separate differences on spatial and numerical ability.

 As for verbal ability, males are better at tests of general knowledge.
 In verbal reasoning there is as good as no difference.

-When the testosterone/oestrogen balance changes drastically in an individual, such as through medical treatment, this has been found to affect visual-spatial ability and verbal fluency in exactly the ways one would expect, given the known sex differences in those fields: Testosterone treatment raises visual-spatial ability and decreases verbal fluency, while a reduction of testosterone decreases spatial ability.
-Oestrogen treatment increases verbal fluency.
+When the testosterone/estrogen balance changes drastically in an individual, such as through medical treatment, this has been found to affect visual-spatial ability and verbal fluency in exactly the ways one would expect, given the known sex differences in those fields: Testosterone treatment raises visual-spatial ability and decreases verbal fluency, while a reduction of testosterone decreases spatial ability.
+Estrogen treatment increases verbal fluency.
 These effects may be taken into account when one considers undergoing such treatment.

 The effects on general intelligence are not reported, but considering that males seem to have a wider spread of I.Q., and considering that spatial ability and verbal fluency are affected as can be expected based on known sex differences, an educated guess can be made: If one is near the average in general intelligence, drastically altered sex hormone levels may not change one's general level significantly, but mainly affect one's profile.
 If one is well above average or even highly intelligent, a change from a male to a female hormonal balance should logically lower one's I.Q. toward the average, while the opposite change should raise one's I.Q.
 A warning seems appropriate: persons who are very far above the average in intelligence tend to underestimate their distance to the mean or even consider themselves merely average.
 In matters like this, that might be a fairly expensive mistake.